qrzbing/zed-android-port/README.md

 Zed compiled from source for Android. gpui rendering with Vulkan via wgpu.
 The upstream `Editor`, `Workspace`, `Project`, `MultiWorkspace`, `Search`, `GitPanel`, `GitGraph`, `Extensions`, and `Terminal` crates running unchanged.
 Not a webview (no shade at electron).
 Bypasses termux + SSH to a server (since we have our own bootstrap).
 The actual Rust `.so` runs as the app process; gpui composites every pixel (yes, you read that right) directly via the Adreno Vulkan driver.

-The trick was basically a custom `gpui_android` platform backend (Vulkan surface lifecycle, JNI bridges, touch and keyboard event translation) plus a Termux userland rebuilt under our app's package name. apt, bash, git, ssh, node, go, openjdk, rust-analyzer all run inside the app's data dir.
+The trick was basically a custom `gpui_android` platform backend (Vulkan surface lifecycle, JNI bridges, touch and keyboard event translation) plus a Termux userland rebuilt under our package, `com.zdroid` (hence the unofficial name **Zdroid**, also the launcher label). apt, bash, git, ssh, node, go, openjdk, rust-analyzer all run inside the app's data dir.
 Everything else is upstream Zed.

 ---